 Not an hotel and not in Norwich.
-The Vine House is in the village I grew up in overlooking a vineyard, sleeps six in three bedrooms.
+The Vine House is a converted stable building set in the Chet Valley Vineyard in Bergh Apton, the village I get up i.
+It sleeps six people in three bedrooms.
 Bergh Apton is about 8 miles outside Norwich and public transport is patchy, so you will need a car if you stay here.

 Afternoon tea under the twinkling chandeliers of the Assembly House is as fine an afternoon tea experience as you can hope to have.
 They also do good coffee and lunch.